ODBC from C tutorial part 2 — fetching results

 Contents

-Before you start this tutorial, you need to ensure you satisfy all the pre-requisites:
+Before you start this tutorial, ensure you have:

-You will need an ANSI C compiler.
-For this tutorial, we used gcc on Linux, but with a few small alterations the C compilers from Sun, HP, IBM etc. will work just as well.
+1. C You need an ANSI C compiler.
+For this tutorial we used gcc on Linux, but with a few small alterations the C compilers from Oracle, HP, IBM, and so on will work just as well.

-• Provide the C header files that allow you to compile your application.
+• Provides the C header files that allow you to compile your application.

-• Load the driver you want to connect to.
+• Loads the ODBC driver you want to connect to.

 We used unixODBC 2.2.12 in this tutorial.
-You can find out the unixODBC version you are using with:
+You can find out your unixODBC version with:

 odbcinst --version

-For this tutorial, we used the Easysoft ODBC-ODBC Bridge as the ODBC driver to access a remote Microsoft SQL Server database from UNIX.
+For this tutorial, we used the Easysoft ODBC-ODBC Bridge as the ODBC driver.
+We used the ODBC-ODBC Bridge on UNIX to access a remote Microsoft SQL Server database.

 Assumptions

-This tutorial does not explain the C language and how to write C. It is expected you already understand the C programming language, and are able to edit, compile and link programs.
+This tutorial does not explain the C language and how to write C. We assume you already understand the C programming language, and are able to edit, compile and link programs.

-We have assumed you have a good ODBC API reference to hand as this tutorial is not an attempt to just reproduce the ODBC Programmers Reference; it is more example based.
+We also assume you have a good ODBC API reference to hand, as this tutorial is not an attempt to reproduce the ODBC Programmer's Reference; it's more example based.

-This tutorial was designed on UNIX and we have assumed you are using UNIX too.
-However, all the C examples should work equally well on Microsoft Windows and other operating systems with some minor alterations (e.g. including windows.h on Windows and making the appropriate compiler/linker changes).
+This tutorial was developed on UNIX, and we assume you're using UNIX or Linux too.
+However, all the C examples should work equally well on Microsoft Windows and other operating systems with some minor alterations.
+(For example, include windows.h on Microsoft Windows and make the appropriate compiler and linker changes).

 ODBC Driver Manager

-We have assumed you are using the unixODBC driver manager.
+We assume you're using the unixODBC Driver Manager.
 All discussion in this document relating to the location and definition of ODBC data sources is for unixODBC.

-We saw in ODBC from C Tutorial Part 1 that the process for returning data from a result set consisted of:
+As described in ODBC from C tutorial (part 1), the process for returning data from a result set consists of:

 1. Preparing the query.